-I worry constantly that my kids are spending too many hours glued to their screens.
-I also frequently hear about the constant battles other parents have with their children to get them interested in anything other than the PlayStation or their tablets.
-The difficulty we are all are facing is prizing our kids away from their devices and phones and it’s a huge struggle.
-In this post, we discuss some simple ways to get your kids off the couch and outside with our screen-free week!
+I constantly worry that my kids spend too many hours glued to their screens.
+I also frequently hear about parents’ constant battles with their children to get them interested in anything other than the PlayStation or their tablets.
+We are all facing difficulty prizing our kids away from their devices and phones, which is a huge struggle.
+This post discusses some simple ways to get your kids off the couch and outside with our screen-free week!

 What is a